 Frequently in demand as a guest vocalist, Di Noto’s credits as a performer span over a decade and across several genres including, choral, musical theatre, opera, and operetta productions.
 He has appeared as a chorister with noted ensembles including, the Bach Collegium of San Diego, the Point Loma Nazarene University Concert Choir, the USC Thornton Chamber Singers, and Voces8.
 As a soloist, Di Noto has had the honor of being a featured performer in productions of Britten’s Rejoice in the Lamb, Handel’s Messiah, and Schubert’s Mass in G. He also enjoys giving recitals and collaborating with his colleagues.
-His voice instructors include, J. Craig Johnson, Amy Mein, Mary Mattei Scheibe, and Michael Sokol.
+His voice instructors and mentors include, J. Craig Johnson, Amy Mein, Mary Mattei Scheibe, and Michael Sokol.

 TOP 5 STRENGTHS